Military DUI Diversion Program

 - If at the hearing the court rules that the defendant is eligible, and meets the requirements for the military diversion program, the court will grant military diversion for a period of not more than 2 years, and temporarily postpose the criminal proceedings for that time.
 The court will then impose the specific conditions of the military diversion program.
-For example, treatment programs will be selected, and review hearings, to show proof that the defendant has enrolled and complied with the diversion program, will be scheduled.
-The court will also set a date upon which the case will be dismissed, and deemed successfully adjudicated, if the defendant completes the entire diversion program.
+For example, treatment programs will be selected, and review hearings to show proof that the defendant has enrolled and complied with the diversion program, and will be scheduled.
+The court will also set a date upon which the case will be dismissed and deemed successfully adjudicated if the defendant completes the entire diversion program.

 Examples of Military Diversion conditions